Vienna: Housing

 Gemeindebauten are public housing complexes owned by the city, primarily constructed during the period of Red Vienna in the early 20th century, as part of a large-scale social housing program aimed at providing affordable homes to working-class families.
 Famous examples include Karl-Marx-Hof.
-As symbols of socialism, these buildings are often named after socialist or social-democratic politicians such as Friedrich Engels, Ferdinand Lassalle, Olof Palme, and Victor Adler.
-Additionally, some are named after other notable figures, including George Marshall, Dag Hammarskjöld, and George Washington.
-The Gemeindebauten often featured additional community facilities, such as municipal libraries, daycare centers, laundromats, indoor pools, and shopping centers.
-The classic Gemeindebauten from the interwar period are typically designed in block perimeter development, with a large entrance gate leading to an inner courtyard, featuring a green space with playgrounds.
+As symbols of socialism, these buildings are often named after socialist or social-democratic politicians such as Friedrich Engels, Ferdinand Lassalle, Olof Palme, and Victor Adler, or other notable figures, including George Marshall, Dag Hammarskjöld, and George Washington.
+The Gemeindebauten often featured additional community facilities, such as municipal libraries, daycare centres, laundromats, indoor pools, and shopping centres.
+The classic Gemeindebau from the interwar period are typically designed in block perimeter development, with a large entrance gate leading to an inner courtyard, featuring a green space with playgrounds.
 They continue to serve as affordable housing to this day.

 The remaining half of the socialised housing stock in Vienna is limited-profit housing associations (LPHAs), a kind of housing which can be established either as a private company, or a housing cooperative, which are only allowed to charge cost-covering rents.

-Vienna today has some of the most affordable housing and cheapest rents in Europe.